-Who are the Rohingya Muslims?
+Who are the Rohingya?

 In September 2016, Aung San Suu Kyi entrusted former UN chief Kofi Annan with finding ways to heal the long-standing divisions in the region.
 While many welcomed the commission and its findings, which were released this August, Azeem Ibrahim, a senior fellow at the Center for Global Policy, argued it was just a way for Aung San Suu Kyi to "pacify the global public opinion and try to demonstrate to the international community that she is doing what she can to resolve the issue".

-Annan was not given the mandate to investigate specific cases of human rights abuses, but rather one for long-term economic development, education and healthcare.
+Annan was not given the mandate to investigate specific cases of human rights abuses, but rather one to look at long-term economic development, education and healthcare.

+REPORTER'S NOTEBOOK: They look at us with hope, but we can only document their despair

 When setting up the commission, Aung San Suu Kyi's government said it would abide by its findings.
 The commission urged the government to end the highly militarised crackdown on neighbourhoods where Rohingya live, as well as scrap restrictions on movement and citizenship.

-The government has not commented on these recommendations since the report was released in late August.
+Following the release of the August report, the government welcomed the commission's recommendations and said it would give the report "full consideration with the view to carrying out the recommendations to the fullest extent ... in line with the situation on the ground".

+On the latest round of violence, Aung San Suu Kyi blamed a "huge iceberg of misinformation" on the crisis, without mentioning the Rohingya who have fled to Bangladesh.

+She said that Myanmar was ready "at any time" to verify the status of those who had fled the violence in the last month.
+She did not specify who would be qualified to return and did not elaborate on how the verification process would work.

+Her speech was criticised by Rohingya refugees, as well as activists who accused her government of "burying their heads in the sand".

-The government has often denied journalists and aid workers access to Rakhine State.
+The government has often restricted access to northern Rakhine State for journalists and aid workers.
 Aung San Suu Kyi's office has also accused aid groups of helping those it considers to be "terrorists".

 OPINION: Myanmar needs to get serious about peace